Fraunhofer-IFF/rokit/content/normen/DIN ISO TS 15066.md

 ***
 ### Normative Verweisungen

-ISO 10218-1:2011, Robots and robotic devices — Safety requirements for industrial robots — Part 1: Robots
+[[DIN EN ISO 10218-1]], Robots and robotic devices — Safety requirements for industrial robots — Part 1: Robots

-ISO 10218-2:2011, Robots and robotic devices — Safety requirements for industrial robots — Part 2: Robot systems and integration
+[[DIN EN ISO 10218-2]], Robots and robotic devices — Safety requirements for industrial robots — Part 2: Robot systems and integration

-ISO 12100, Safety of machinery — General principles for design — Risk assessment and risk reduction
+[[DIN EN ISO 12100]], Safety of machinery — General principles for design — Risk assessment and risk reduction

-ISO 13850, Safety of machinery — Emergency stop function — Principles for design
+[[DIN EN ISO 13850]], Safety of machinery — Emergency stop function — Principles for design

-ISO 13855, Safety of machinery — Positioning of safeguards with respect to the approach speeds of parts of the human body
+[[DIN EN ISO 13855]], Safety of machinery — Positioning of safeguards with respect to the approach speeds of parts of the human body

-IEC 60204-1, Safety of machinery — Electrical equipment of machines — Part 1: General requirements
+[[DIN EN 60204-1|IEC 60204-1]], Safety of machinery — Electrical equipment of machines — Part 1: General requirements

 ***